jcraigk/ruby_nano_rpc/README.md

 ## Usage

 There are two ways to use this gem.
-You can make direct calls to the RPC client using Ruby hashes or you can use proxy objects that provide helper methods for terser code.
+You can make direct calls to the RPC client using Ruby hashes or you can use proxy objects for terser code.

 ### Raw RPC Calls